mcnuttandrew/capp-30239-dynamic-template/README.md

 Development:

-Step 1: Do all of your work in src.
-There is no step 2.
+You should aim to do most of your work in src/ but you are welcome to modify any of the other files and folders as you see fit.

 Production: